Dave Hoppen: College career

+Early success

 Hoppen arrived at the University of Nebraska–Lincoln in the Fall of 1982.
 The 6'11" center was a particularly highly anticipated recruit as the Cornhuskers had gone 16–12 the previous season with no starter taller than 6'6.
 He immediately entered the starting lineup for coach Moe Iba's 1982–83 team, averaging 13.9 points and 5 rebounds per game.
 The Huskers experienced team success with their new inside presence, finishing tied for third in the Big Eight Conference and earning a bid to the 1983 National Invitation Tournament (NIT).
 Once there, the Huskers defeated Tulane, Iona and TCU to earn a spot in the tournament final four at Madison Square Garden in New York City.
 However, the team lost their semifinal matchup to Ray Meyer's DePaul team, despite Hoppen scoring 15 points.

 As a sophomore, Hoppen became one of the top players in the Big Eight Conference.
 He was one of only two players in the league (with Oklahoma's Wayman Tisdale) to score double-figures in each of his team's games, and was named first-team all-conference.
 He averaged 19.9 points and 6.9 rebounds per game, again leading the Cornhuskers to the 1984 NIT.
 There, Hoppen propelled the Cornhuskers past in-state rival Creighton in the first round by scoring a game-high 25 points, including a basket and a technical free throw in the final seconds to seal the 56–54 victory.
 In the next round, Nebraska lost a close 58–57 contest to Xavier in Cincinnati, despite Hoppen's game-high 22 points.